Name and address of the responsible:

 The State Commissioner for Data Protection and Freedom of Information Baden-Württemberg

 Collection and storage of personal data and the nature and purpose of their use:

-We process the personal data you submit solely to process your request for the provision of the sustainability report.
+We process the personal data you provide solely for the purpose of establishing contact and any questions that may arise.

 Description of the data categories:

 On the server side, we use the web server to record the date and time of access to our website, the IP address (anonymized), name and URL of the retrieved file, website from which access takes place, the time spent on the website, the operating system and the browser type.
 File uploads and information in the contact form which you submit to us.